The View: Controversies

 On February 13, 2018, while analyzing television personality Omarosa's comments in regards to U.S. Vice President Mike Pence's religiosity, Behar stated: "It's one thing to talk to Jesus, it's another thing when Jesus talks to you.
 That's called mental illness, if I'm not correct, hearing voices."
 Content analysis organization Media Research Center subsequently launched a campaign demanding an apology from Behar and urging viewers to do the same, resulting in 40,000 calls to ABC as well as 6,000 complaints to the show's advertisers.
-Pence himself responded and accused the show of expressing "religious intolerance".
+Pence himself responded and accused the show of expressing religious intolerance.
 The Walt Disney Company CEO Bob Iger later stated that Behar has directly apologized to Pence.
 On March 13, Behar issued an apology on air and said: "I think Vice President Pence is right; I was raised to respect everyone's religious faith, and I fell short of that.
 I sincerely apologize for what I said."

 In February 2022, president of ABC News Kim Godwin suspended Goldberg from the show for two weeks after she stated during an episode that the Holocaust was "not about race".

+During a 2026 appearance on The View, Pam Grier claimed to have seen lynched bodies during her childhood in Columbus, Ohio.
+These comments stirred controversy, as America's Black Holocaust Museum reports that the final recorded lynching in Ohio took place in 1911, decades before Grier's birth.